-The U.S. Attorney’s Office for the Western District of North Carolina promotes respect for all people, regardless of race, color, religion, gender, national origin, marital status, sexual orientation, disability, age, or socioeconomic status.
+The U.S. Attorney’s Office for the Western District of North Carolina promotes respect for all people, regardless of race, color, religion, gender, national origin, marital status, sexual orientation, gender identity, disability, age, or socioeconomic status.
 The Office recognizes that we are better able to serve the United States by embracing all perspectives and by understanding the diverse backgrounds of our employees, as well as the communities that we serve.
 To that end, the Office values and encourages a diverse and inclusive work environment, and it sets as its highest priority the fair and equal treatment of all who come in contact with it.

 The Office has established an WDNC Diversity Plan and a Diversity Committee to adopt and implement the Department of Justice’s Diversity Initiative.
 The Office has a Diversity Committee that is responsible for promoting the Mission Statement.
 The Diversity Committee is composed of eight employees.

 In conjunction with the promotion of diversity in the Office’s hiring practices and in the retention and promotion of its employees, the Office coordinates with the Special Emphasis Program Managers in the recognition and celebration of our many diverse cultures.
 The Special Emphasis Programs include: